drclongstaff/shiny-clots/README.md

  <img src="./images/CurveF10.PNG" alt="Curve"
 	title="Clot lysis curve" width="350" height="300" />

-This is a link to the online app, please try it out. [clotlysis_2019](https://drclongstaff.shinyapps.io/clotlysisCL_2019)

 The output from a set of clot lysis curves is shown here, along with the results for the time to 50% clot lysis.
 The app makes it easy to extract selected parameters from these curves, such as time to a chosen % lysis, maximum absorbance, area under the curve, etc.